Originally published on October 21, 2018 as a Facebook Note

 When private organization control "the public square", where people express their views, the rules against censorship should apply to them just as they apply to government, which was confirmed by the Supreme Court (cf. below).

 Since we have social media, that is where the political debate really takes place.
-Facebook and Twitter channel up to 95% of public speech, worldwide, while Google controls about 90% of all internet searches.
-Therefore, together, they control most of the information that reaches their users.
-They can silence voices they don't like.
+Facebook and Twitter channel up to 95% of public speech, worldwide, while Google control about 90% of all internet searches.
+Therefore, together, they control most of the information on the Internet.
+Before Elon Musk, they could silence voices they didn't like.
 Not completely, but to a large degree.

 They are merely providers of a service, not publishers.
 Hence, thanks to section 230 of the US Communications act, they are not liable for the content posted by their users and are allowed to remove content they deem to be "inappropriate".